Paolo Piva

-Paolo Piva (13 March 1950 − 6 July 2017) was an Austrian-Italian architect and designer.
+Paolo Piva (13 March 1950 − 6 July 2017) was an Italian architect and designer.

 Biography

 Paolo Piva was born on 13 March 1950, in Adria in the Veneto region of Northern Italy.
 He studied architecture under Prof. Carlo Scarpa in Venice.

 He worked as an architect and created designs for renowned furniture companies, such as Poliform/Varenna, De Sede, B&B Italia and Wittmann Austria.

 Since 1988, Piva was Professor for Industrial Design at the University of Applied Arts Vienna.
 He worked and lived in Venice and Vienna and Biella, Piedmont.

 Piva died on 6 July 2017 in Vienna.